 “Just say thank you.
 And keep it near you at all times.
 We must stay protected,” Victoria says.

 The Alexanders move away, leaving their house and all the furnishings intact.
 Victoria signs the paperwork on the week between Christmas and New Years.
-Her Little Rock lawyer comes by to pick up the papers the next day.
+Her Memphis lawyer comes by to pick up the papers the next day.

 “What does she want the house for?”
 Florid and dressed in a dark suit, he impatiently waves his hand.
 “It’s just the two of you here with more space than you know what to do with.
 And I can’t understand why she’s having the company pay for it.”

 “Investment, I guess.
 You’ll have to ask her,” Renie says.
 This is a man who needs things explained, but his need is not so great that he won’t be satisfied with the simplest.
 He wants for comfort, and easy answers will placate him.

 “All right.
 Where is she?”